The journey here- Birth and God

 Because I know the passion that fuels the journey down each religious path (regardless of what each looks like), it was hard for me to figure out where I stood and what I believed in.
 I always had a relationship with God, but there are so many titles for that.
 I didn't know where I stood on any of the human issues, the politics of religion.
 Looking back, I don't think that was a bad thing.
 It taught me to live life with a very open mind.
 It taught me to respect others lifestyles and religions.
 It taught me that my relationship with God, was unique and personal.
 To be honest, there are some areas where I am still learning, still unlearning.

 I also believe in love.
-I also believe in dreams, intuition, spirituality.
+I also believe in dreams, intuition, spirituality, manifestation and karma.
 I also believe in people.
 I believe that people come in all shapes and sizes.
 I celebrate the diversity of skin, and size, and sexual orientation.
 I celebrate life, and those who celebrate their own lives no matter what they look like.
 I celebrate birth.
 I recognize that I do suffer from bias, of so many kinds.
 I try to actively work on those bias's and encourage others to do the same.
 Change is not easy, Unlearning is a long journey.
 It's not just a choice, its a lifestyle.
 Its something you actively have to pursue, especially when so much judgment comes from the very places that raised you, the very religions meant to be free of judgment.

 Birth.
 I believe in birth.